So, who decides it’s art anyway?

 So my beautiful shell was nothing but a mass-produced chocolate bar wrapper!

-Not alone that, far from being a beach find I could treasure and honour with a place in our seaside terrace, it was a discarded piece of litter which I was going to pick up and throw in the next bin.
+Not alone that, far from being a beach find I could treasure and honour with a place in our seaside terrace, it was a discarded piece of litter which I was going to pick up and bin.

 So, the context had changed my view of this object totally.

-But I began to wonder and ponder: did that beautiful shade of blue lose all value and aesthetic resonance because of what it had turned out to be used for, and how it was fabricated?
+But I began to wonder: did that beautiful shade of blue lose all value and aesthetic resonance because of what it had turned out to be used for, and how it was fabricated?

 Is it all about context, intent, the skill of the artist?

-As for intent, one thinks of Jackson Pollock, and wonders how a bunch of random drips and splashes of paint on a canvas can be so sought after and highly prized?
-And highly-priced.
+As for intent, what about Jackson Pollock, and how his bunch of random drips and splashes of paint on a canvas can be so sought after and highly prized?

-Now artistic merit is much more open to opinion, persuasion and fashion, and the best, or at least the most persistent and well-connected opinion-shapers capitalise on it.
-Hence we have art as investment, as a barcoded commodity to be sold like any other market product.
+Nowadays, artistic merit is much more open to opinion and influence, and the best, or at least the most persistent and well-connected opinion-shapers capitalise on that.

 In it the writer, Laura Freeman, talks about Duchamp, “the man who put a moustache on the Mona Lisa, who submitted a mass-produced urinal for exhibition, calling it Fountain (1917), and started the merry dance that has brought us Carl Andre’s Bricks (1966) and Tracy Emin’s My Bed (1998).
 It is “art,” Duchamp declared, because the artist says so”.